 Propagation is a fun and exciting way to increase your Anthurium collection and it’s not difficult.
 There are two main ways to propagate Anthurium Radicans: through division and stem cuttings.

 To propagate Anthurium Radicans through division, start by removing the plant from its pot and gently separating the roots into two or more sections.
 Be sure that each section has a healthy root system and at least one new growth point.

 Once you have separated them, repot each section with fresh soil in separate pots and water thoroughly.
-Place them in a bright but indirect light location with temperatures between 60-85°F, Care Tips: avoid placing them in direct sunlight as this can cause damage to the foliage.
+Place them in a bright but indirect light location with temperatures between 60-85°F.

 Anthurium Radicans Quick Care Overview